sashgeorge/Azure-OpenAI-RealtimeAPI-with-WebRTC/README.md

-# Real-time Audio and Data Exchange with Azure OpenAI and Azure Search
+# WebRTC - Real-time Audio Azure OpenAI and Azure Search

 This solution semonstrates web application that facilitates real-time audio and data exchange between a Python backend and a JavaScript frontend using **WebRTC**.
 It integrates with Azure OpenAI for advanced AI capabilities and Azure Search for efficient data retrieval.